-The SG ProgramPad series, known as the Imagineer ProPad MD (イマジニアプロパドMD) in Japan, is a set of third-party control pads for the Sega Mega Drive, manufactured by Recoton's STD Manufacturing division (later under the QJ and InterAct brands).
-It is a more advanced alternative to the SG ProPad, and came in two forms - the three button SG ProgramPad and a six button variant known as the SG ProgramPad 2 in Europe and SG ProgramPad 6 in North America.
+The SG ProgramPad is a third-party control pads for the Sega Mega Drive, created by STD Manufacturing division (under the QJ and InterAct brands).
+It is a more advanced alternative to the SG ProPad,.

 The SG ProgramPad, as the name suggests, has a built-in LCD display and the ability to "program" button combinations.
 This is especially useful in fighting games (for example in Street Fighter II: Special Champion Edition, will make Ryu perform his trademark hadouken move, and by mapping this sequence to a button, this gives the player an advantage over the competition).

-SG ProgramPad is an awkwardly designed controller, as presumably Recoton wished to recycle designs for their "SN ProgramPad" range for the Super Nintendo (a similar story occurred with the SG ProPad).
+SG ProgramPad is an awkwardly designed controller, as presumably STD wished to recycle designs for their "SN ProgramPad" range for the Super Nintendo (a similar story occurred with the SG ProPad).

 - Main article: SG ProgramPad/Magazine articles.